harshasrisri/homelab/README.md

 ## Install K3S
 ### Pre-requisites
-On each of the Raspberry PI:
+On each of the Raspberry PI, run (using the [`xpanes`](https://github.com/greymd/tmux-xpanes) command above):
-- Run `sudo apt install linux-modules-extra-raspi` as per Rancher's docs to enable VxLan on Ubuntu Server for Raspberry PI
+- `sudo apt install linux-modules-extra-raspi` as per Rancher's docs to enable VxLan on Ubuntu Server for Raspberry PI
-- Run `sudo ufw allow proto tcp from 192.168.1.0/24 to any port 6443` to allow incoming traffic from `192.168.1.*` into port 6443
+- `sudo ufw allow proto tcp from 192.168.1.0/24 to any port 6443` to allow incoming traffic from `192.168.1.*` into port 6443

 ### Install
 Simplest way to install K3S has been to follow [K3S-Ansible](https://github.com/k3s-io/k3s-ansible).
 The version used at the time of setting up this cluster is linked in this repo as a submodule.
 Make a link to our cluster config in the K3S submodule.
 Our config lists the hostnames of Pis used in the cluster and sets some server side arguments.